 Couples bring a unique dynamic to therapy.
 Both parties play a role in building the relationship and implementing solutions to any problems they may be dealing with.
-It is important that couples who want to work specifically on their relationship see a mental health professional trained in addressing relationship issues, such as with Emotion-Focused Therapy (EFT) for couples.
+It is important that couples who want to work specifically on their relationship see a professional trained in addressing relationship issues, such as with Emotion-Focused Therapy (EFT) for couples.

 Choosing a Marriage Counselling Therapist